 If you go via the 'traditional' routes, it can take years to learn a new trade like plumbing and get the qualifications you need to start work.
-It used to be the case that the only way to become a professional plumber was to study in college, which typically takes two years, then take on an apprenticeship for an additional two to five years.
+In the past, the only way to become a professional plumber was to study in college - which typically takes two years - and then take on an apprenticeship for an additional two to five years.
 This was to ensure that each plumber had the necessary skills and experience to work confidently and competently.

 Here at Access Training, we aim to get you qualified in a much shorter timeframe.
 Of course, we also want our plumbing students to be confident and competent, so the exact length of our plumbing courses depends on the capabilities of the student in question.

 We offer three different plumbing course packages for new learners - regardless of what level you're aiming to achieve, we have the right course to get you where you need to be.

 We also allow students to train around their current commitments, and some choose to train part time.
 This ultimately takes longer but means students can continue working whilst they train and still end up as a skilled, fully-qualified plumber.
 The flexibility of our courses allows people to complete the course at their own speed.